Yahialqur/yahialqur/README.md

 ## 💼 Some Personal Projects:

 - **[Best Look](https://github.com/Yahialqur/bestLook)**
-  A face shape classification app that uses deep learning (VGG16) to detect your face shape and recommend the most flattering hairstyles.
-Built with PyTorch and Flask.
+  A face shape classification web app that uses deep learning (VGG16) to detect your face shape and recommend hairstyles that match your face.
+Built with PyTorch, React, and Flask.

 - **[ASL Translate](https://github.com/Yahialqur/ASL_Translate)**
   A real-time American Sign Language to text translator using computer vision and deep learning.
 Built with React, Flask, TensorFlow, and MediaPipe.